But many more still use the material that clogs up waterways and is almost not reusable, saying they will phase it out soon.

 He said the ban places a heavier burden on smaller, mom-and-pop restaurants.
 Bigger chains such as Jamba Juice in City Center have switched to paper cups but they already had to comply with a polystyrene foam ban in cities like Berkeley and Portland.

 "In the Chinatown area there's a lot of competition," Hung said.
-"Unlike higher-end restaurants their prices are already

 The restaurant also has added 25 to 50 cents for takeout orders, though Hung said it has not charged patrons extra for takeout yet.
 Like many restaurants, Shan Dong is waiting to see what other local eateries do to avoid losing customers.

 The city maintains it isn't out to police the 1,100 restaurants, delis and other food vendors that sell takeout in Oakland, and instead wants to help them make the transition by providing vendor lists and offering ways to cut costs on trash disposal.
 The ordinance does allow for citations first a warning, then up to $500 in fines for multiple complaints.

 One major food vendor realized in the last few years that doing away with plastic foam actually cuts costs.
 The McAfee Stadium and Oracle Arena stopped using as much plastic as they could, even switching from plastic to polylactic acid, or PLA, beer cups, which are compostable and made from corn or beet.

 "The recyclers come and they take away the compost at a cheaper rate than if we throw it in the trash," said George Valerga, director of maintenance for SMG, the company that manages the stadium and arena.
 He added that SMG saves a significant amount about 10 percent off its trash bill, and more PLA products are becoming available at almost the same price as plastic.
 The stadium and arena started with a grant from Stopwaste.org.